khant-min/khant-min/README.md

 - 🤝 I'm looking for help with animations

-- 🔭 I'm looking for work as a junior developer
+- 🔭 I'm looking for work as a web developer

 - 💬 Ask me about **React, Node.js**